AgriConnect/FixNameCase/README.md

 ===========

-Tool to change case of variable names, function names in C++ source code.
+Tool to change case of variable and function names in C/C++ source code, from cameCalse to snake_case.

 Usage
 -----